mapogolions/streams/README.md

 ### Introduction

 OOP programming consider a stream as an object.
-On the other hand, in functional programming a stream is a high order function.
+On the other hand, in functional programming a stream is a higher order function.

 #### OOP (zen-observable)